Corey Perry: Montreal Canadiens (2020–2021)

-Tampa Bay Lightning (2021–present)
+Tampa Bay Lightning (2021–2023)

-On July 29, 2021, Perry, having played in two consecutive Stanley Cup Finals losing efforts against the Tampa Bay Lightning, opted to join the back-to-back champions on a two-year, $2 million contract.
+On July 29, 2021, Perry, having played in two consecutive Stanley Cup Final losing efforts against the Tampa Bay Lightning, opted to join the back-to-back champions on a two-year, $2 million contract.
 On the occasion, he said "coming into a team that I've seen firsthand, the last two years.
 At the end of the day, where I'm at in my career, I want to win.
 I want to be a part of that and I'm looking forward to it."
 Shortly after the beginning of the 2021–22 season, he was named an alternate captain.
-After a 17-game scoring drought at the start of the season, he recorded his first goal with the Lightning on November 23, 2021 against the Philadelphia Flyers.
-He would go on to score 19 goals in the regular season, his most since 2016–17, and also 21 assists.
+After a 17-game scoring drought at the start of the season, he recorded his first goal with the Lightning on November 23, against the Philadelphia Flyers.
+On February 23, 2022, Perry scores his 400th NHL goal in a 5–3 win over the Edmonton Oilers.
+He would go on to score 19 goals in the season (his most since 2016–17 while still with Anaheim) and also 21 assists for 40 points in all 82 games played.

-The Lightning qualified for the 2022 Stanley Cup playoffs, and for the second consecutive year Perry faced the Maple Leafs in the first round, again beating them in seven games.
-The Lightning then swept the Presidents' Trophy-winning Florida Panthers in the second round to reach the Eastern Conference Final.
+The two time defending Stanley Cup Lightning qualified for the 2022 playoffs as they finished the season as the fifth seed in the Eastern Conference, and for the second consecutive year, Perry faced the Maple Leafs in the first round, again beating them in seven games.
+The Lightning then swept the Presidents' Trophy-winning Florida Panthers in the second round to reach their third straight Eastern Conference final and sixth conference final in eight seasons.
 Perry had five goals in the first two rounds, tying Ross Colton for the team lead.
-His role on the team increased in the course of the playoffs, as injury to Brayden Point lead to him taking Point's place on the top power play unit.
-The Lightning went on to beat the New York Rangers in a six-game series, advancing to the 2022 Stanley Cup Finals.
-Perry became only the second player in the history of the NHL to go to the Finals in three consecutive years with three different teams, after Marián Hossa.
-After scoring a goal in Game 3, Perry became the first player in NHL history to score a goal in the Stanley Cup Finals with four different teams.
-Perry went on to lose his third consecutive Stanley Cup Finals with a third different team, becoming the first player in NHL history to do so.
+His role on the team increased in the course of the playoffs, as injury to Brayden Point in the first round lead to him taking Point's place on the top power play unit alongside Victor Hedman, Ondřej Palát, Nikita Kucherov and captain Steven Stamkos.
+The Lightning went on to beat the New York Rangers in a six-game series, advancing to the 2022 Stanley Cup Final.
+Perry became only the second player in the history of the NHL to go to the Final series in three consecutive years with three different teams, after Marian Hossa.
+After scoring a goal in game 3, Perry became the first player in NHL history to score a goal in the Stanley Cup Final with four different teams.
+Perry went on to lose his third consecutive Stanley Cup Final with a third different team,this time to the Colorado Avalanche, becoming the first player in NHL history to do so.

+Perry recorded 12 goals and 13 assists for 25 points in 81 games for the Lightning in the 2022–23 season.
+He also recorded two goals, three assists and five points in all six playoff games in the Lightning’s first round exit in six games to the Toronto Maple Leafs.